The Wicked Wiz of Oz: The Rusical!: Episode

 On the main stage, the contestants record vocals with Michelle Visage and a music producer, then rehearse choreography with Jamal Sims.
-Back in the Werk Room, the contestants prepare for the runway show.
+Back in the Werk Room, the contestants prepare for the fashion show.
 Sam Star shares about their experience playing sports at a young age, as well as the role of Ursula from The Little Mermaid in a high school play.
 Arrietty and Kori King share about their struggles with weight.
 Arrietty also describes her struggles with anorexia and bulimia.
-Acacia Forgot describes their experience with cystic fibrosis.
+Acacia Forgot describes her experience with cystic fibrosis.
 The contestants discuss the relationship between Kori King and Lydia B Kollins.

 Back on the main stage, RuPaul welcomes fellow panelists Visage and Sims, as well as guest judge Adam Lambert.
 The contestants perform the Rusical, then present their runway looks.
-The runway category is "Parasols: Shady Ladies".
+The category is "Parasols: Shady Ladies".
 The judges deliver their critiques to the top and bottom contestants, then deliberate while the contestants are back stage.
 Sam Star is declared the winner of the main challenge.
-Acacia Forgot and Kori King placed in the bottom two and face off in a lip-sync contest to Lambert's song "Wet Dreams".
+Acacia Forgot and Kori King place in the bottom two and face off in a lip-sync contest to Lambert's song "Wet Dreams".
 Kori King wins the contest and Acacia Forgot is eliminated from the competition.
 Acacia Forgot returns to the Werk Room and leaves a message for the remaining contestants.

 Production

 The episode originally aired on the American television network MTV on February 21, 2025.

+Acacia Forgot's main stage exit line is "You can now find my new single on all streaming platforms."
+Her lipstick mirror message is "All you can do is Forgot.
+Love, the Piggie of the Week. — Acacia <3".